Now that’s more like it.

 Difficulty with the ticket machine, I bought an all day pass just in case I would use it.
 I didn’t.
 I also learned that I couldn’t go to the central station from an older gentleman who couldn’t speak a word of English.
 He ended up sticking around with me most of the day.

 After stashing my luggage at the expensive check, because communicating was a challenge, he then walked with me to the mall to get a SIM card for my phone, then to some sightseeing.
-It was interesting trying to communicate when the phone wasn’t connecting easily all the time to the diction.
+It was interesting trying to communicate when the phone wasn’t connecting easily all the time to the dictionary.
 I went early to make sure I could get a rental car before they all closed and he never came back from dinner.
 I didn’t even get his name.

 I visited a few more spots in Warszawa before heading out to Łomża, which was about a two hour drive.
 I arrived just after dark, with no Androids having cooperated by loading the details of the Łomża map.
 But I found the hotel and I think I’ll sleep tonight.